 As required by the U.S. government, international applicants must also verify that they have the financial resources to cover their expenses during graduate study at ASU.
-The Financial Guarantee form is available in the Application for Graduate Admission booklet.
-It can also be accessed through the Graduate College Web site at www.asu.edu/graduate/admissions.
+The Financial Guarantee form is available through the Division of Graduate Studies Web site at www.asu.edu/graduate/admissions.
 The I-20 or the IAP66 (documents needed to obtain a student visa) are issued only after the completed, properly verified Financial Guarantee form and support documents have arrived.
 International students may enroll at ASU only if they have been admitted to a degree program, a certificate program, or the postbaccalaureate teacher education program.
 They must meet all appropriate immigration standards and requirements.

 Applications are processed when they are received.
 However, international applicants should submit all materials in December or January in order to begin study the following fall semester and in August or September in order to begin study the following spring semester.
-An application fee of \$45 (in U.S. funds) must accompany each formal degree program application.
+An application fee of \$50 (in U.S. funds) must accompany each application.